Steven C. Beering Hall of

 Professor Lowell’s scholarship focuses on online distance education, with specific interests in social learning and program development and evaluation.
 Specific areas of research and practice include, social cognitive learning, situated learning and authentic tasks for online and blended learning, collaborative learning, community of inquiry, scaffolding, student and instructor self-efficacy, and assessment and evaluation.

 - Lowell V. L., & Morris.
-J. (in press).
-Leading changes to professional training in the multigenerational office: Generational attitudes toward technology and learning.
-Performance Improvement Quarterly.
+J. (2019).
+Leading changes to professional training in the multigenerational office: Generational attitudes and preferences toward learning and technology.
+Performance Improvement Quarterly. doi: 10.1002/piq.21290

-- Lowell V. L., & Alshammari, A. (in press).
+- Lowell V. L., & Alshammari, A. (2018).
 Experiential learning experiences in an online 3-D virtual environment for skill development: Interviewing and mental health diagnosis role-playing.
 Educational Technology Research and Development.

 - Lowell, V. L., & Ashby, I. V. (2018).
 Supporting the development of collaboration and feedback skills of instructional designers.
 Journal of Computing in Higher Education, 30(1).
 1-21. doi:10.1007/s12528-018-9170-8